Russia allows dairy imports from Turkish firms after Western food ban

 Turkey and Latin American countries such as Brazil have looked likely to emerge as key winners from Kremlin’s one-year ban on dairy, meat, fish, fruit and vegetables.

-Russia’s veterinary service said on its website it had allowed supplies from Pinar Sut, along with Unilever Sanayi Ve Ticaret Turk Anonim Sirketi (Algida) and Aynes Gıda Sanayi Ve Ticaret Anonim Sirketi starting from Aug.
-22. www.fsvps.ru

-Reporting by Polina Devitt and Daren Butler in Istanbul, editing by Louise Heavens
+Russia’s veterinary service said on its website it had allowed supplies from Pinar Sut, along with Unilever Sanayi Ve Ticaret Turk Anonim Sirketi (Algida) and Aynes Gda Sanayi Ve Ticaret Anonim Sirketi starting from Aug.
+22. www.fsvps.ru (Reporting by Polina Devitt and Daren Butler in Istanbul, editing by Louise Heavens)